ctaylo21/jarvis/README.md

 ## Commands

-The following are some of the custom commands in Jarvis.
+The following are the custom commands in Jarvis and some of the most useful default ones.
 Each configuration file is carefully documented to make it easy to understand.
-Some default commands for each tool may not be listed.
+Many default commands for each tool may not be listed.

 ### Neovim Commands